Artemis21/polyfantribes/tribes/icarean.md

 Animal: Dodos.
 Birds that can’t fly.
 They look more like ostriches when they’re covered in armor by Riders and Knights, though.

-Tribe ambience: Recordings of actual bird noises in the wild mixed with wind wooshing
+Tribe ambience: Recordings of actual bird noises in the wild mixed with wind wooshing.